Some Facts About Post-Secondary Education

 Some facts about student debt and post-secondary education

-- The average Canada Student Loan debt alone has increased 18% over the last five
+- The number of students relying on Canada Student Loans has increased 23% over the last five years.

 - 59% of students report having some sort of repayable education-related debt.
 Amongst students graduating with debt, almost 1 in 5 relied on parents or family to help pay their post-secondary education.

 - Over the next 10 years, two-thirds of job openings will be in management occupations, or occupations that require post-secondary education.

 - In Canada and other OECD countries, the average relative earnings of adults with post-secondary education are more than 1.5 times that of adults with high school education.

 - The rapidly changing needs of a knowledge-based economy are likely to create a widening demand for workers with post-secondary education.

 For more information about the cost of a post-secondary education, download a PDF of our 2014 Guide to Education Costs in Canada.

 (4-5) Education at a Glance 2013 Organization for Economic Co-operation and Development (OECD)